 By Sally Rooney - ✅ Completed

 ⭐⭐⭐☁️☁️ -> TL;DR A good and interesting read overall, but way too focused in sexual topics.
 The social theme is also an important part of this book, leaving the reader to understand more about division of relationship.
-However, it goes much more unnoticed sadly due to the sexual scenes.
+However, it goes much more unnoticed sadly due to the uninteresting sexual scenes.

 I have been given this book from my high-school English teacher, which gave it saying it reminded her of me (but that I shouldn’t see a message in this present).
 Sure!